Ylimegirl/TwstStoryReader/README.md

 To use, place the .JSON files you want parsed inside an "inputs" directory, and then run in the command line:

-`python reader.py`
+`python xlsxreader.py`

 **If a file is *not* properly formatted as a JSON file, this code will not work!**

 ## Known issues
 - May miss certain types of flavor text
-- Output could use some retooling in formatting
+- xlsx outputs may miss content the txt outputs include